tracktwo/sightlines/README.md

 1. Apply the patch file XComMutatorEnabler.txt with PatcherGUI
 2. Copy DefaultMutatorLoader.ini to your XEW config folder (e.g. C:\Program Files (x86)\Steam\SteamApps\Common\XCom Enemy Within\XEW\XComGame\Config)
+3. Copy XComMutator.u to your XEW CookedPCConsole folder
-3. Add the following line to the [Engine.ScriptPackages] section of the DefaultEngine.ini file in your XEW Config folder (just after XComUIShell):
+4. Add the following line to the [Engine.ScriptPackages] section of the DefaultEngine.ini file in your XEW Config folder (just after XComUIShell):
     +NonNativePackages=XComMutator

 #### Enable the Sightlines Mod